Page cover

 Configuring a Glyph

 You can then add your section to any YAML file from the glyphs directory.
 A glyph has a few main properties, texture, ascent, height and font The texture is the path and name of the texture file in the format of namespace:path height is the scale of your glyph, height must also never be lower than ascent. ascent is the vertical offset of your glyph, and must be equal or lower than height. font is the font you want to use.
-If unspecified, minecraft:default will be used.
-It is generally adviced to set a font unless you want to use the glyph in Esc Menu, as that only accepts the default font.
+If unspecified, it will use the Default Font in settings.yml at Glyphs.default_font Unless you need the Glyph for the Escape Menu, as this place only supports the minecraft:default font, to use a custom font to limit conflicts & unintended uses You can also set a permission towards your Glyph to limit who can use it.
+If unspecified, Nexo will use the default permission defined in settings.yml at Glyphs.default_permission .
+You can specify <glyph_id> or <glyph_placeholder> which Nexo will then replace for you

 heart: